xhsu/LeaderMode/README.md

 Download the resource pack from AMX version.
 In addition, you have to download the view model pack of WeaponSight.amxx which currently not avaliable.<br/>
 Compile both client.dll and mp.dll, replace the corresponding file in czero/.
 Make yourself a backup.

+## Known Issues
+* Players have to press and hold CTRL to keep their speed while ducking.
+* Running into walls will cause a sudden stop of Dash_Out anim.

 ## Commands
 | Command                             | Description                                     |
 | :---------------------------------- | :---------------------------------------------- |